 Social learning opportunities

 The standard learning model is not the best for everyone.
 There are many reasons why a student might be unwilling or unable to speak up in the classroom, including learning exceptionalities and just plain shyness.
-Social media-based learning models offer a route for broader participation and sharing.
+Social media-based learning models on a student's smartphone can offer a route for broader participation and sharing.
 Indeed the familiarity most young people have with social media can reduce stress associated with learning.
+Students are able to share not only the files they have created, but also their online resources with other students on central site so that everyone in class with cell phones has access.

 Safety of digital devices